TheRensselaerIDEA/ClinicalTrialEquity/README.md

 ### The solution
-We compare the observed rate in the RCT for the subgroup to the hypothetical ideal rate in an equitable RCT in which patients are assigned truly randomly to the clinical trial.
+We compare the observed rate in the RCT for the subgroup to the hypothetical ideal rate in an equitable RCT in which participants are assigned truly randomly to the clinical trial.
 By considering assignment to the clinical trial as a random classification function, we develop standardized metrics based on variations of ML fairness metrics, focusing here on "Disparate Impact."
 The resulting metrics are functions of disease-specific observed and ideal rates of assignment of protected subgroups to the RCT.

 ## Visualization Tool